DePaul vs. Chicago State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 DePaul Performance Insights

-- The Blue Demons' -114 scoring differential (being outscored by 10.4 points per game) is a result of scoring 66.6 points per game (330th in college basketball) while allowing 77 per contest (310th in college basketball).
+- The Blue Demons have a -114 scoring differential, falling short by 10.4 points per game.
+They're putting up 66.6 points per game to rank 330th in college basketball and are giving up 77 per outing to rank 308th in college basketball.

-- The 31.1 rebounds per game DePaul averages rank 351st in the country, and are 5.4 fewer than the 36.5 its opponents grab per contest.
+- DePaul records 31.1 rebounds per game (350th in college basketball) while conceding 36.5 per contest to its opponents.
+It is outrebounded by 5.4 boards per game.

-- DePaul connects on 6.8 three-pointers per game (245th in college basketball) compared to its opponents' 7.6.
-It shoots 34.1% from deep while its opponents hit 36.2% from long range.
+- DePaul makes 6.8 three-pointers per game (246th in college basketball) at a 34.1% rate (155th in college basketball), compared to the 7.6 its opponents make while shooting 36.2% from beyond the arc.

-- DePaul has committed 2.4 more turnovers per game than its opponents, averaging 13.6 (312th in college basketball play) while forcing 11.2 (255th in college basketball).
+- DePaul has lost the turnover battle by 2.4 turnovers per game, committing 13.6 (310th in college basketball action) while forcing 11.2 (259th in college basketball).

+- The Cougars have a -106 scoring differential, falling short by 5.9 points per game.
+They're putting up 64.8 points per game, 343rd in college basketball, and are allowing 70.7 per contest to rank 175th in college basketball.

+- Chicago State ranks 339th in the country at 31.9 rebounds per game.
+That's 3.4 fewer than the 35.3 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.